nanomq/nanomq/docs/en_US/bridges/quic-bridge.md

 ### Bridge Configuration

-Once the QUIC module is enabled, you need to configure the MQTT over QUIC bridging feature and related topics in the `nanomq.conf` file.
+Once the QUIC module is enabled, you need to configure the MQTT over QUIC bridging feature and related topics in the configuration file.
 The following configuration file, for example, defines the server address for MQTT over QUIC bridging, connection credentials, connection parameters, message forwarding rules, subscription topics, and queue length.

 :::: tabs type:card